wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-provision-clusters.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Create Windows-based Hadoop clusters in HDInsight | Windows Azure" description="Learn how to create clusters for Azure HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Create Windows-based Hadoop clusters in HDInsight | Azure" description="Learn how to create clusters for Azure HDInsight." services="hdinsight" documentationCenter=""